ritobanrc/grade11/ush/ch7_notes/README.md

     - Forces Spain to give hem Louisiana Territory
     - Currently fighting with England, using lots of resources
     - Haitian revolt → France really short on resources
-* Spanish revoke Pickney Treaty → Jefferson is worried
+* Spanish revoke _right of deposit_ in Pickney Treaty → Jefferson is worried
     - Settlers west (Indiana) were expecting, relying on Mississippi
     - Jefferson sends ambassadors to Napoleon w/ 10 mn for **Port of New Orleans**
     - Plan B: Alliance with English, try to defeat Napoleon